MrSpy00/MrSpy00/README.md

 Hi — I'm **aegisSoft**, also known as **MrSpy00**.

-Cybersecurity enthusiast, software developer and community leader from Türkiye.
+Cybersecurity enthusiast, software enthusiast and community leader.

 I work on **offensive security research**, custom Linux distributions, open-source tooling and systems programming.
 Building and leading communities is a big part of what I do.